BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 What is a Conflict of Interest?

-No agent wants a problem with a deal, I understand that… but bad water wells can be a deal-breaker, and most agents know that too.
+No agent wants a problem with a deal; I understand that… but unsafe water wells can be a deal-breaker, and most agents know that too.
 The lab may discover a contamination issue or a well pumping test that quickly determines the well goes dry; these are potentially very serious problems with a private water source.
 That’s why most professional BC real estate agents will not get involved in sampling well water and water testing—it’s a conflict of interest for a sales agent to do so, and most agents won’t if they are aware of the possible consequences.

 Poor Water Sampling Procedures May Cause Unnecessary Concern

 What?
 Chlorine in Well Water Samples!
+Whoa….
+How Did That Happen?

 Always try to hire an independent water well inspection company in your local area that handles the water samples and completes the water well system inspection when possible.